Updated: May 10, 2021

-Ms. Gallegos (my aunt) joined a growing number of Hispanics from the United States benefiting from a 2015 Spanish law seeking to atone for one of the grimmest chapters in Spain’s history: the expulsion of thousands of Sephardic Jews in 1492.
+"Ms. Gallegos (my aunt) joined a growing number of Hispanics from the United States benefiting from a 2015 Spanish law seeking to atone for one of the grimmest chapters in Spain’s history: the expulsion of thousands of Sephardic Jews in 1492.
+The law offers citizenship to descendants of those Jews, many of whom converted to Catholicism but secretly adhered to Jewish traditions as they settled in New Mexico and other frontiers of the Spanish Empire." - NY Times Article

-It has been fascinating to learn about my family's Jewish heritage through this process; most of my Hispanic family had no idea this was part of our history.
-As far as we knew, we were Catholic all the way back to Spain.
 This law creates an interesting opportunity for me and others in my family to pursue citizenship in Spain.
 Both my sisters are entering the application process, and I am thinking about it.
 Although my future husband is a Danish/Australian citizen, so I may wait and see what comes of that.

 "Andalucia has 500 miles of coastline and of which 70% are sandy beaches.
 Once Spain´s poorest region, Andalucia - and specifically the provinces of Malaga, Granada, and Seville - is now one of the most popular tourist destinations in Europe.

 As I was flying into the city, I saw snow-capped mountains, and I knew I would feel at home.
-Málaga is known for what are called "white villages" where all of the architecture is beautifully painted white.
+Málaga is known for what is called "white villages" where all of the architecture is beautifully painted white.
 The center of the city was pristine, as the streets were power-washed every single night.

 This Southern part of Spain is known for its accents.
 My Spanish is conversational at best, but this accent was strong enough to strike me.
 They are known for the strong "TH" sounds as well as cutting off words mid-sentence.
 Gracias sounds more like gra-thias.
 I think it would take some getting used to, but it was really fun to hear the locals speak.

 A "hammam" is a Turkish bath, and this is a popular activity in Spain.
 The hot baths were in an incredibly ornate building filled with candles and skylights.
 I've never been more relaxed!
 If you are in Spain definitely seek one out.

 We made a day trip in my family's cute ragtop Fiat to Nerja, which is a little beach town roughly an hour away.
 When I researched Málaga and things to do, this little hidden gem didn't pop up.

 ¡Me encantó la comida!
 This part of Spain is known for the "espetos" which are sardines that are grilled on a stick over a beach fire.
 My Aunt Ana talked a lot about this specialty and we saw the fire pits on the sand.
 I will try this next trip, apparently, it's very popular in the summer!

 My cousin Emilia, 13, was super excited to show me the HUGE mangoes in the supermarket.
 You can legitimately smell the mangoes from three isles over.
 They are so sweet, delicious, and grown right there in Málaga; I've always loved mangoes, and now I don't think Danish mangoes are going to cut it.

 There were lots of smells in the supermarket that were also really prominent, good, and bad.
 The other section that was really smelly was the Iberian Jámon.
 This ham is dried, cured, and still has hooves on it!
 This is a Spanish delicacy, and I learned that the Spanish pride themselves over the cutting technique as this ham is supposed to be sliced extremely fine.

-You could spend weeks in any region, the history and culture in Spain is deep and just adds to the allure.
+You could spend weeks in any region, the history and culture in Spain are deep and just adds to the allure.
 I have to make it to a bullfight someday!
 If I ever get the chance to live in Spain, I will jump at it.